MitchellWatson/2800_202210_BBY14/readme.md

     7. Run `npm run start` in terminal of project root folder
     9. Open `localhost:8000` in browser
     10. Login with provided credentials in assignment 05c & 05d by **BBY-Team 14**

 ## VI.
 HOW TO USE THE PRODUCT (FEATURES)
+    1. Login with provided credentials in assignment 05c & 05d by **BBY-Team 14**
+    2.

 ## VII.
 CREDITS, REFERENCES, & LICENSES
 ## VIII.
 CONTACT INFORMATION
 Basillio Kim      bkim128@my.bcit.ca